-Right-clicking on the name opens the following pop-up menus:
+Right-clicking on the name of the user opens the following pop-up menus:

-- Search for this value in logs, - Show host details
+- Search for this value in logs,

+- Log off this user,

+- Show host details

 Several search criteria can be combined.
 All of these criteria have to be met in order to be displayed, as the search criteria are cumulative.